how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 Firebase's direct competition is dead.
 [Facebook killed off Parse](https://blog.parseplatform.org/announcements/a-parse-shutdown-reminder/) and [RethinkDB](https://rethinkdb.com/blog/rethinkdb-shutdown/) suffered a similar fate.

 The most direct alternative to Firebase at this point is AWS or GCP.
-They're quite a bit more complicated and harder to use... but you could achieve similar architectures with other services.
+They're much more complicated and harder to use... but you could achieve similar architectures with other services.

 Or just use Postgres.
 Postgres is killer... as long as you have budget to write your own API on top of it.

 That's about it.
 Use AWS, GCP or Postgres.
 Your dev velocity will suffer, but at least with Postgres you can run everything locally!

-I've spent a lot of time with Postgres running in a local Docker container, and it's slick.
+I've worked in a corporate setting with Postgres running in a local Docker container, and it's slick.
 I didn't write that API myself.
 It was expensive to maintain, and I could have duplicated it in Firebase at a much lower cost.
 But the business I was working with wasn't a fan of managed services.
 What could I do :)

 ## Conclusion: Firebase is preferred for most front-end-focused apps

 Firebase is a slam dunk for small- to medium-sized projects, especially if they're front-end focused.

 You may need to re-architect if you hit massive scale... but you **always** have to re-architect for massive scale.
-Don't optimize for scale prematurely.
+Don't prematurely optimize for scale.

 Choose Firebase because it gets you to market faster.
 It helps you validate your ideas and get feedback.